omm/he/README.md

 lightweight nature that makes sure that you can use it with ease on hardware with limited resources.
 The project has an educational nature - the main goal is to expand knowledge in the field of creating the aplications with the usege of Harbour programing language.

+The project is more compatible with Linux and derivatives.

 #### Install

 Clone an existing repository only fetching the 10 most recent commits on the default branch (useful to save time):